Loosekonnection/readmeGenerator/README.md

 *How to install this project:*

 You can either clone this repository to a local directory or you can fork this repository from within GitHub.
-The *Usage* section also has a video that covers how to install the project as well as how to use.
+The *Usage* section also has a video that covers how to install the project as well as how to use it.

 ---